jonasmeise/TransferAnalysisSentimentExtraction/README.md

   * **unconstrained** --> The unconstrained data for the reconstructed task.

   Constrained and unconstrained folders are further split into the slots that the model was tested on.
 Each slot folder contains the learning instances (.arff), a raw performance of each classifier (analysis.txt or analysis_old.txt) and a calculated final performance score (eval.txt).
+The paths to these final sub-folders are used when generating the output data for the classifier models.
+We recommend to exchange this file path with a custom folder, otherwise the files are overwritten and corrupted.

   * **old** --> The comparison data for the old SE-ABSA16 task.